 Recipient toolkit construction

-We constructed recipient strains using a method based on the delitto perfetto construct (Storici & Resnick, 2006) to enhance homologous recombination of contructs as follows.
-First, we used consecutive PCRs to produce a fragment preR1, containing the Kluyveromyces lactis URA3 gene, flanked by loxP/2272 sites, unique barcodes and a sequence complementary to the S. cerevisiae CAN1 locus (Appendix Fig S2A).
+We constructed 56 recipient strains using a method based on the delitto perfetto construct (Storici & Resnick, 2006) to enhance homologous recombination of contructs as follows.
+First, we used consecutive PCRs to produce a fragment preR1, containing the Kluyveromyces lactis URA3 gene, flanked by loxP/2272 sites, 20 bp unique barcodes and a sequence complementary to the S. cerevisiae CAN1 locus (Appendix Fig S2A).
 Second, we incorporated the PSTE2-spHis5-TSTE2 into the CAN1 locus of the strain BY4741.
 Then the delitto perfetto construct was inserted upstream of the MATa selection reporter of the same strain (Appendix Fig S2B) to enhance homologous recombination of preR1 fragments.
 This generated a pool of RY0766 proRecipient strains (Appendix Fig S2C).
 We isolated and arrayed monoclonal proRecipient strains then sequenced and selected strains with intact preR1 loci.
 Selected MATaproRecipients were mated with MATalpha strains of the SGA query collection representing DNA repair and neutral genes (Appendix Fig S1D).
 A series of selective passages (Appendix Fig S2D and Fig S3) resulted in recipient strains with the relevant genotype:

 MATa his31 leu20 met170 lyp1 ura30 can1::barcode loxP klURA3 lox2272 PSTE2-spHis5-TSTE2 PCMV-rtTA I-SceI PGAL1-ISceI yfg2::natMX